environmental health and radiation Safety

 Promptly report roof leaks during construction to the project manager.

-Facilities Maintenance will work in conjuction with Safety and Health to establish controls to minimize odors from the project entering the building.
+Facilities Maintenance will work in conjuction with Environmental Health and Radiation to establish controls to minimize odors from the project entering the building.

 Placement of the asphalt kettle is important.
-The kettle will be placed as far away from the air intake as possible.
+The kettle will be placed as far away from the air intake as possible and certain air intakes may be closed to the greatest extent possible to reduce the amount of odor drawn into the building.
 Trucks may also be running during the project.
 Idling near the air intakes will not be permitted to reduce exhaust from entering the building ventilation system.
 Additional controls, including the potential use of charcoal filters on the air handling system.

 Promptly report roof leaks to Facilities at x1000 on the Main Campus and x5353 on the Health Science Campus for a water damage assessment.